OOh!media: 2000s

+2010s

 In 2012, oOh!media was privatised by Champ Private Equity and WWP.
 Shortly after being privatised, the company acquired EYE Corp from Ten Network Holdings for $145 million (which was later reduced to $113 million).

 In December 2014, the oOh!media was floated once again on the ASX, raising $169 million for its shareholders, which prior to listing were Champ (75.5%), WPP (20.3%) and the remainder by management and other stakeholders.

 In 2016, oOh!media purchased 85% of Junkee Media for $11 million.
 It acquired the remaining 15% several years later.

 In 2017, oOh!media planned to merge with rival APN Outdoor, however was aborted after the Australian Competition & Consumer Commission raised preliminary concerns.

 In June 2018, oOh!media purchased street furniture business Adshel for $570 million from Here, There & Everywhere, in a competitive bidding war against rival APN Outdoor.

+2020s

-In January 2020, founder Brendon Cook announced he would step down as MD and CEO.
+In January 2020, founder Brendon Cook announced he would step down as managing director and CEO.
 Cathy O'Connor was announced as the new CEO in August 2020.

-In December 2021, oOh!media sold Junkee Media to RACAT Group. oOh!media retained Junkee’s branded content and production arm, Junkee Studio.
+In December 2021, oOh!media sold Junkee Media to RACAT Group. oOh!media retained Junkee's branded content and production arm, Junkee Studio.
 Junkee Media CEO Neil Ackland remained at oOh!media.

+In April 2025, O'Connor announced that she will resign in the latter half of the year.